 Ripples of Hope

-In honor of the 25th anniversary of the Oklahoma City bombing, join us for this virtual event to hear Sara Sweet’s raw and powerful grief journey after the death of her father and how she found a community of support, just as hundreds of children and families find in Calm Waters’ grief support programs.
+In honor of the 25th anniversary of the Oklahoma City bombing, this virtual event presented Sara Sweet’s raw and powerful grief journey after the death of her father and how she found a community of support, just as hundreds of children and families find in Calm Waters’ grief support programs.

 Welcome from event chair, Elizabeth Clinton, Chair